Using the Reading Room

-Only material essential to research may be used in the Reading Room.
-Please keep notes and personal research material to a minimum.
-Electrical outlets are available for laptop computers.
-All personal research material, including notebooks and personal books, is subject to inspection by the Reading Room supervisor.
+- Please keep notes and personal research material to a minimum.
+All personal items, including notebooks and personal books, are subject to inspection by the Reading Room supervisor.

-To protect our collection, the following items are prohibited from the Reading Room:
+- To protect our collection, the following items are prohibited from the Reading Room:

-- Enclosed cases of any kind
+Enclosed cases of any kind

 - Researchers using manuscript collections may view only one document box at a time, and must remove only one folder at a time from the document box.
-Do not rearrange items.
+Please do not rearrange items.

-Do not lean on, write upon, mark, or otherwise alter or mishandle materials.
+- Do not lean on, write upon, mark, or otherwise alter or mishandle materials.
 Do not place books, papers, or other objects on top of library materials.

-Please ask for assistance if an item is difficult to handle.
+- Please ask for assistance if an item is difficult to handle.
 Foldout maps and illustrations should be opened by a member of the staff.
 Please bring any damaged items to our attention so that we can arrange for repairs.

-If a requested book has unopened pages, please return it to the Reading Room supervisor.
+- If a requested book has unopened pages, please return it to the Reading Room supervisor.
 Do not attempt to cut pages.

 Please note: The Reading Room is monitored by video camera.